not-even-wong/not-even-wong.github.io/_posts/2019-11-12-analysing-similarities-between-recipes-with-topic-modeling.md

 Well, that's perfect!
 Every recipe here is already in text form, and categorised either by country of origin or type of food!

-<i>Note: we've to be careful about the validity of the labels here.
+<div style=fineprint>Note: we've to be careful about the validity of the labels here.
 This website is run by a team of volunteers and recipes can be submitted to the database; these labels may be influenced by their cultural backgrounds and awarenesses.
-Still, it's an impressive collection and the recipes, as far as I can tell, are reasonably accurately cataloged</i>
+Still, it's an impressive collection and the recipes, as far as I can tell, are reasonably accurately cataloged</div>

 I wrote a quick script in Python to generate a list of all links to recipes or categories from the main page, and iteratively go to each page to either download the recipe there, or generate a new list of links on that subpage.
 By the end of it, I had saved a csv file with one entry for each page containing the URL of that page, and the text of the page.